-4. Distance to springs or wells (should not be within 500 feet of a private, domestic fresh water well or spring used by less than five (5) households or within 1000 feet of any other fresh water well or spring):

-Air photos indicate the pit will not be within 1000 feet of any recorded well or spring (see Location Photo 1 & 2).

-5. Presence within incorporated area (should not be within incorporated municipal boundaries or within defined municipal fresh water well field covered under municipal ordinance):
+- 4. Distance to springs or wells (should not be within 500 feet of a private, domestic fresh water well or spring used by less than five (5) households or within 1000 feet of any other fresh water well or spring): - Air photos indicate the pit will not be within 1000 feet of any recorded well or spring.
+The ranch house 1300' NE of the location is abandoned and well appears to be dry.
+(See Location Photo 2). - 5.
+Presence within incorporated area (should not be within incorporated municipal boundaries or within defined municipal fresh water well field covered under municipal ordinance):